PrEPX South Australia

 This study is funded by the Government of South Australia.
 The South Australian Health & Medical Research Institute (SAHMRI) will provide the leadership and coordination of the project.

 PrEPX-SA opened on the 15th May 2017.
-To access the study you will need to join the PrEPX-SA waiting list.
+To access the study please contact one of the clinics below to make an appointment.

 How will the study work?